Parking on dropped kerb and double parking

 Is parking on a dropped kerb ever permitted?

-if the vehicle is loading or unloading goods and it is not possible to do this without parking partly or fully across a dropped kerb.
-But, only for the time it takes to load or unload a maximum 20 minutes.
+If the vehicle is loading or unloading goods and it is not possible to do this without parking partly, or fully across a dropped kerb.
+But, only for the time it takes to load or unload to a maximum of 20 minutes.

 and the vehicle cannot be used without being parked either partly or fully over a dropped kerb then for no longer than is necessary.